siberiacancode/mock-config-server/README.md

 - `data` `any` data returned to client

 If you need to log specific mapped entities (headers, cookies, query, params), use `Record<string, boolean>` object instead of boolean.
-In that case log will use following logic:
+In that case logger will use following logic:

 - if some token is `true`, entity will be filtered by `whitelist` logic. *Only* enabled ones will be logged.
 - if some token is `false`, entity will be filtered by `blacklist` logic.
-All entities will be logged *except* disabled.
+All entities will be logged *except* disabled ones.

 > Whitelist logic have priority over blacklist if you pass `true` and `false` in same entity.